OneFiveFour/got-sample/README.md

 * Loading indicator and Swipe To Refresh functionality
 * FastScrolling by alphabet letters
 * Letter separators at the beginning of each new list section
-* Color Theme following the Material Guidelines
+* Custom Color Theme that allows using the clients naming conventions and is not necessarily bound to Material restrictions.
-* Mixture of old-school XML + MVVM and modern Compose architecture
+* Both: old-school XML + MVVM for one screen and modern Compose architecture for the other screen

 # What would change in large-scale apps?

 * GameOfThronesService should be an interface that is then implemented in an XXXImpl class.
 This would especially be helpful for unit testing.
 * For more complex APIs it would make sense to create separate services for separate API topics.
-The Retrofit instance would then be an externalized object.
 * Also for more complex APIs, the NetworkModule should be refactored into several modules each with a specific responsibility.

 # What was left out for brevity